munger1985/OCI-Auto-Scripts/oci limits and usage/readme.md

-# how to check the limit name
+# how to get the limit name and service name, and put them in code

 ## open the console, go to limits and usuage